GEOL-1460/2461

 5. GEOL-2461: Students taking this course are expected to attend the first lecture of the GEOL-1460 course and then inform me which of the two class options they are going to pursue (see below).
 We will not meet formally as a group in a seminar; however, I would like to meet with each student during their project formulation.

-6. Pandemic-related Information: all lecture and labs will meet in-person as specified by University rules.
-There will be no recordings of the lecture, nor virutal attendance (unless dictated by the University during the semester).
+6. Illness-related Information: all lecture and labs will meet in-person as specified by University rules.
+There will be no recordings of the lecture, nor virtual attendance (unless dictated by the University during the semester).
 Masks are optional (at this time) depending on the transmission risk in Allegheny County, which is determined by the CDC.
-If the county did move into the "high risk" category during the semester, masks become madatory indoors.
+If the county did move into the "high risk" category during the semester, masks become mandatory indoors.
 No exceptions will be granted (including for drinks or eating)!

 If you do test positive for COVID (or the flu) and need to isolate, please contact me as soon as possible.
 You can review the online notes and text, but then contact me if you have questions.